JOTSR/pita-template/README.md

    ```sh
    pita init
    ```
-3. Build sources and implement it on board.
+3. Build sources and implement it on the board.
    ```sh
    pita run
    ```